b0rke-mborina/b0rke-mborina.github.io/README.md

 # My personal web page repository

-This is a Github repository of my personal web page which contains HTML, CSS and JS.
+This is a Github repository of my personal web page which contains HTML and CSS.

 Website address: https://b0rke-mborina.github.io